 Take in the stunning views of Horseshoe Bend, a unique incisor-shaped bend in the Colorado River.
 See Glen Canyon Dam, an arch-gravity dam, as you travel off the beaten path.
 Learn about the history and unique geology of this iconic sight.
 For nature lovers, this tour perfectly compliments a multi-day itinerary in Las Vegas!

 Las Vegas is so famous that it feels as though you wouldn’t really be able to get off the tourist trail here.
-But this town is zany and offbeat enough to offer up a whole plethora of interesting sights to see that easily make up some of the best off the beaten path things to do in Las Vegas.
-There’s almost no end to the number of oddities you can discover in this town.
+But this town is zany and offbeat enough to offer up a whole plethora of interesting sights to see that easily make up some of the best off-the-beaten-path things to do in Las Vegas.